Enrique1987/databricks/01_01_Data_Enginner_Associate/01_Data-Enginner-Associate-Theorie.md

 Task orchestration = Workflow
 Data transofrmation and movement (pipeline)

 **Flow Definition**
-In a ETL concept Flow definition is how our data is beeing transformated by the following steps we are using for the ETL.
-In visual tools like Azure Data Factory, Apache NiFi, or Talend, the flow definition might be represented visually as a flowchart or diagram where you can see how different data sources, transformations, and destinations (sinks) are connected.
+In a ETL concept Flow definition is how our data is beeing transformated by the following steps we are using for the ETL In visual tools like Azure Data Factory, Apache NiFi, or Talend, the flow definition might be represented visually as a flowchart or diagram where you can see how different data sources, transformations, and destinations (sinks) are connected.
 By examining this visual representation, you can understand how data is flowing and being transformed.

 In a more code-based environment, or if you're using something like Databricks notebooks, the flow definition might be best understood by examining the sequence of SQL queries, Python transformations, or other code snippets.
 For example, seeing a sequence of SQL queries that extract data FROM Table A, transform it, and then insert it into Table B.

 **Workflow orchestration patterns.**